seanburlington/wildcardproxy/README.md

 ## Start the proxy ##

+either using the local image you just built

 `docker run --name myproxy --network mynetwork -p 80:80 -d wildcardproxy`

+Or run the pre-built image

+`docker run --name myproxy --network mynetwork -p 80:80 -d tangiblebytes/wildcardproxy`

 This starts the proxy server, attaches port 80 on the container to port 80 on the host and attaches the prxy to your new network